Connect with us

 “In Malasyia, where we are adopting this method from, they have completed a similar house in seven days,” said Moses Nderitu, Koto Housing Kenya Ltd’s project manager.

-Eliminating costs of transportation of building materials, which account for over 60 per cent of overall cost of building a house, also translates into huge savings.
+Eliminating costs of transportation of building materials, which account for over 60 per cent of the overall cost of building a house, also translates into huge savings.

 How Koto Works: